cran-task-views/Environmetrics/Environmetrics.md

     `capscale()` in `r pkg("vegan")`, fits constrained
     ordination models similar to RDA and CCA but with any dissimilarity coefficient.
--   Constrained Quadratic Ordination (CQO; formerly known as Canonical Gaussian Ordination (CGO)) is a maximum likelihood estimation alternative to CCA fit by Quadratic Reduced Rank Vector GLMs.
-    Constrained Additive Ordination (CAO) is a flexible alternative to CQO which uses Quadratic Reduced Rank Vector GAMs.
-These methods and more are provided in Thomas Yee's `r pkg("VGAM")` package.
 -   Fuzzy set ordination (FSO), an alternative to CCA/RDA and CAP, is available in package `r pkg("fso")`.
     `r pkg("fso")` complements a recent paper on fuzzy sets in the journal *Ecology* by Dave Roberts (2008, Statistical analysis of multidimensional fuzzy set ordinations. *Ecology* **89(5)**, 1246-1260).

-#### Dissimilarity coefficients

-Much ecological analysis proceeds from a matrix of dissimilarities between samples.
-A large amount of effort has been expended formulating a wide range of dissimilarity coefficients suitable for ecological data.
-A selection of the more useful coefficients are available in R and various contributed packages.

 Standard functions that produce, square, symmetric matrices of pair-wise dissimilarities include: